American Forts: East

 (Friends of the Madeline Island Museum)

-French Fort St. Esprit (1693 - 1698), a trading post/fort built by Pierre Charles Le Sueur, was originally located here, protecting a French Jesuit mission established earlier in 1660.
+French Fort St. Esprit (1693 - 1698), a trading post/fort built by Pierre Charles Le Sueur, was originally located here, protecting a French Jesuit mission (La Pointe du St. Esprit) established earlier in 1665 (possibly earlier located at Chagouamigon).
 The fort was rebuilt in 1718 at or near the same site.
 This was the principal French trading post on Lake Superior.
 It was abandoned in 1759.
-The British North West Company then later established their own trading post nearby in 1793, built by Michel Cadotte.
-It was taken over by the American Fur Co. in 1815 or later.
+The British North West Company then later established their own trading post nearby in 1793, built by Michel Cadotte (Cadotte's Post).
+It was taken over by the American Fur Co. after 1816 (or later), and was the company's regional headquarters during 1834 - 1848.
 Admission fee to museum.
 Fort marker at the end of Old Fort Road.
 See also History of Madeline Island from the Madeline Island Chamber of Commerce

 QUESTIONS ?
 Please send any corrections and/or additions to this list to: